This is fluid and will likely evolve as I encounter new ideas, meet new people, and enter new environments.

 I find sufficient purpose in solving important problems for humanity, using whatever bandwidth we currently have.

-My ultimate purpose is to solving problems we can't yet see, which requires expanding our bandwidth to perceive them.
+My ultimate purpose is to solve problems we can't yet see, which requires expanding our bandwidth to perceive them.

 I recognize that the ultimate purpose is much harder to attain, but I'm 21, damn it!
 I have a good amount of conviction that I'll find my way there.
-In fact, I'm already on the way to fulfilling the first clause.
-I'm confident that I'm doing my best work that I can now, while also trying to learn to reach something greater.
+In fact, I'm already on the path to fulfilling the first clause.